-- 1 Council Regulation (EU) 1215/2012 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (recast). - 2 Other than Denmark, however, note that the 2001 Brussels Regulation (Council Regulation (EC) 44/2001 on jurisdiction and the recognition

-- and enforcement of judgments in civil and commercial matters) is directly effective in Denmark. - 3 Such bilateral reciprocal enforcement treaties are implemented into English law by the Administration of Justice Act 1920, Part II, and the Foreign Judgement (Reciprocal Enforcement) Act 1933. - 4 Robinson v Harman (1848) 1 Ex 850. - 5 R Goode, Commercial Law (4th edn 2010) notes that 'this is not a positive duty at all, merely a factor limiting the recoverability of damages.' - 6 Such liquidated damages must not be 'penal in nature'.
+- 1 The International Accounting Standards Board's 'IFRS16 Leases' takes effect in January 2019, which will change the basis for reporting of leases, including the requirement for lessees to report leases on balance sheets. - 2 As a result of the United Kingdom's referendum result on its continued EU membership and the commencement of its exit from the EU, the future applicability of relevant conventions is not currently clear. - 3 Council Regulation (EU) No. 1215/2012 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (recast). - 4 Other than Denmark, however, note that the 2001 Brussels Regulation (Council Regulation (EC) No. 44/2001 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters) is directly effective in Denmark. - 5 Such bilateral reciprocal enforcement treaties are implemented into English law by the Administration of Justice Act 1920, Part II, and the Foreign Judgement (Reciprocal Enforcement) Act 1933. - 6 Robinson v Harman (1848) 1 Ex 850. - 7 R Goode, Commercial Law (4th edn 2010) notes that 'this is not a positive duty at all, merely a factor limiting the recoverability of damages.' - 8 Such liquidated damages must not be 'penal in nature'.
 Cavendish Square Holding BV v El Makdessi and ParkingEye Ltd v Beavis [2015] UKSC 67.